NickLiffen/ghas-enablement/README.md

 ## Purpose

 The purpose of this tool is to help enable GitHub Advanced Security (GHAS) across multiple repositories in an automated way.
-There will be times when you need the ability to enable Code Scanning (CodeQL), Secret Scanning and/or Dependabot across various repositories, and you don't want to click buttons manually or drop a GitHub Workflow for CodeQL into every repository.
+There will be times when you need the ability to enable Code Scanning (CodeQL), Secret Scanning, Dependabot Alerts, and/or Dependabot Security Updates across various repositories, and you don't want to click buttons manually or drop a GitHub Workflow for CodeQL into every repository.
 Doing this is manual and painstaking.
 The purpose of this utility is to help automate these manual tasks.

 ## Context